-Will the pound, which has weakened against the U.S. dollar, recover, or should we wait and see?
+Will the pound, which has been weakening against the U.S. dollar, rebound, or should we wait and see?

 26.08.2025